groovy-tutorial/groovy-tutorial/manuscript/09/09_05_Packages.md

 2. Now run `java -cp groovy-all-2.4.4.jar:. mypackage.app.Main`

 [^short]: Short form: `groovyc *.groovy`

+# Naming your packages

+If all Groovy and Java programmers just relied on the default package or `mypackage` it'd be almost impossible to share code as it's extremely likely more than one `Person` class would be created.
+The [package naming convention](http://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html) helps to avoid this and there are two key elements to remember:

+1. Package names are written in lower-case to avoid clashing with elements such as class names.
+1. It is recommended that a reversed domain name is used as the base package name

+The first point is straight-forward so let's explore the second.
+If you or the company you work for own a domain name, you basically just reverse it and then prefix specific package names.
+For example, as I own the `groovy-tutorial.org` domain I should use:[^uscore]

+    `org.groovy_tutorial.mypackage`

+I would use `org.groovy_tutorial` as the basis and then start with a prefix that reflects a project or library name for which I'm developing (e.g. `org.groovy_tutorial.shapes`).
+If I didn't own a domain I could have used the name of the site on which my code is hosted:

+    com.github.groovy_tutorial.shapes_demo

+I'm not pretending to own `github.com` but I've also included the organisation name and project name to ensure uniqueness.

+One final point to remember is that your chosen package name needs to be based on something that's not likely to change and isn't pinned to a single person.
+I've seen email addresses used (e.g. `com.gmail.example`) but this isn't the best idea.
+Just take a moment before committing to a package name - you'll thank yourself if the code is still going in five years.

+[^uscore]: I've converted the hyphen (`-`) to an underscore (`_`) as package names can't contain a hyphen (and domain names can't contain an underscore).

 # Packages and directory structure
 Groovy is very forgiving and I can put all of my code files in a single directory, regardless of which package I say they're